 - https://www.hiwin.com/pdf/lubricating_instructions.pdf

-Checking for loose fasteners
+Checking for Loose Hardware

 Some key areas to check:

-- M8 screws along the Y-axis rail.
+- M8 screws holding the feet onto the Y-axis rail

-- M8 screws holding the X-axis rail and Y-axis plate.
+- M8 screws holding the X-axis rail and Y-axis plate

 - M5 screws on the X and Y-axis